 In Kalamazoo County, Sexually Transmitted Diseases (STDs) make up more than 77% of the reportable communicable diseases.

-Kalamazoo County has the 2nd highest rates for Chlamydia in the State of Michigan.
+Kalamazoo County has the 2nd highest rates for Gonorrhea and Chlamydia in the State of Michigan.

 A reduction in STD rates will only be achieved through a community wide public health initiative.
-This tool kit - The STD Toolkit - is the ground work for this initiative.
-Through the collaboration of community healthcare providers, professionals from Kalamazoo County Health and Community Services and with support from other local health departments (LHD), this toolkit has become a reality.
+This tool kit - The STD Toolkit - is the groundwork for this initiative.
 It is designed to be a consistent and comprehensive plan for action against the increasing rates of STDs county-wide.
-All information provided is designed to be an evidence based tool to allow healthcare professionals, clinicians, public health workers, and community members alike to take a proactive role and to achieve control of this growing health threat.
+All information provided is designed to be an evidence- based tool to allow healthcare professionals, clinicians, public health workers, and community members alike to take a proactive role and to achieve control of this growing health threat.